A Projective-to-Conformal Fefferman-Type Construction: The Fef ferman-type construction

-The construction of split-signature conformal structures from projective structures discussed in this section fits into a general scheme relating parabolic geometries of different types.
-Namely, it is an instance of the so called Fefferman-type construction, whose name and general procedure is motivated by Fefferman's construction of a canonical conformal structure induced by a CR structure, see \cite{cap-constructions} and \cite{cap-slovak-book} for a detailed discussion.
+The construction of split-signature conformal structures from projective structures discussed in this section f\/its into a general scheme relating parabolic geometries of dif\/ferent types.
+Namely, it is an instance of the so-called Fef\/ferman-type construction, whose name and general procedure is motivated by Fef\/ferman's construction of a canonical conformal structure induced by a CR structure, see~\cite{cap-constructions} and~\cite{cap-slovak-book} for a detailed discussion.